 Modern chemistry has shown us that the chemical constituents of certain foods encourage relaxation, while the components of other types of foods may initiate the body’s response to stress.
-While it is helpful to avoid foods capable of aggravating stress, choosing six items in particular can help maintain feelings of peace and calm.
+While it is helpful to avoid foods capable of aggravating stress, choosing these six items in particular can help maintain feelings of peace and calm.

 According to New York City-based nutritionist Ariane Hundt, “Foods play a large role in our moods, energy and emotions.
 A poor diet, especially one loaded with junk food, is often a cause of depression.”

-- overeating can make people feel bloated and lethargic
+- Overeating can make people feel bloated and lethargic.

-- drinking freshly squeezed juice can make people feel light and energetic
+- Drinking freshly squeezed juice can make people feel light and energetic.

-- eating a bowl of hot soup can make people feel warm and comforted
+- Eating a bowl of hot soup can make people feel warm and comforted.

 Many highly palatable, addictive, convenient foods are known to aggravate stress.
 With the goal of stress reduction, steer clear of the following:

 - Caffeine – Caffeinated soda or coffee is a frequent culprit of unnecessary stress and anxiety.
-Caffeine stimulates the nervous system, which means too much can lead to a rapid heartbeat and increase in blood pressure.
+Caffeine stimulates your nervous system, which means too much can lead to a rapid heartbeat and increase in blood pressure.

-- Foods High in Sugar – Associated with mood swings, high-sugar foods cause blood sugar and insulin spikes that lead to irritability, poor concentration and fatigue.
+- Foods High in Sugar – Associated with mood swings, high-sugar foods cause blood sugar and insulin spikes that lead to irritability, poor concentration, and fatigue.

 Study after study has confirmed that emotional stress can create or compound just about every type of illness.
 As such, people turn to all kinds of stress-relieving solutions.
-Some popular avenues include: